KIREAJI

 1. Unrivaled Craftsmanship

-- Over 20 meticulous processes, performed entirely by hand
+Over 20 meticulous processes performed entirely by hand

-- Exceptional steel hardness achieved through Mizuyaki forging
+Exceptional hardness achieved through Mizuyaki forging

-- The rarity of producing only a few knives daily
+The rarity of producing only a few knives daily

 2. Unmatched Sharpness